PandoraDay/8K60FPSMediaForYouTube/README.md

 **Description of Files**

 **8K Availability Check.py**
-Checks and prints the exact date and time when a video is available for viewing in 8K 4320p60 resolution in YouTube.
+Checks and prints the exact date and time when a video becomes available for viewing in 8K 4320p60 resolution in YouTube.
 It invokes yt-dlp with th -F Parameter and looks for the String 4320p every 5 minutes.
 Ideally, when YouTube finishes processing the video up to 4320p60, the Script prints the exact Date and Time when the video gets processed by YouTube in 8K, and logs the info both in ther Terminal and a Log File.

 **Notes:** Do NOT use.
-This automatic check seems to "lock" the video as "occupied", so YouTube refuses to process 4320p60 videos checked with this script.
+This automatic check seems to "lock" the video as "occupied", making YouTube to refuse to process 4320p60 videos checked with this script.

 **8kyoutubecheck.ps1**
 Checks and logs which videos from a YouTube Playlist are available to watch in 4320p60.
 In the log, a final summary of which videos are available to watch in 4320p60 and which videos are not available to watch in 4320p is printed with YouTube Links and Video Names.